elitenomad/zen-search/README.md

 - Used a `tty-table` to display the output to terminal.
 Used a basic option and didn't explore advanced options in it to improve it.
 - Could have used a gem called `mutations` to have schema based services.
 Tried to acheive the functionality with ruby classes but would have been a nice addition.
 - Rubocop script is manually run, could be automated onto git lifecycle hooks to run before we commit the code.
+- Custom Error and Validation wrappers instead of relying on `tty-prompt` and `tty-table` gems.
+Would have made it nicer to test them as well.
+- `tty-pager` displays output based on the size of the screen used to run the simulator.
+   Explore more options from the gem to make it consistent and independent of the device width
+- Persisting states and back and forward actions to go with in the command line would be good :) (Instead of starting over everytime)

 ## Local terminal output